 Fees are costs charged by companies directly related to procuring the loan.
 These are charges passed on by the appraiser, title company, state or local agencies, lender, and lender’s vendors (credit, flood certificate, etc.).

 Other costs involved are home owner’s insurance and property taxes.
 These are ongoing costs and not “technically” specific to the transaction.

 Either definition is correct.
 You just need to be aware of which one is being used by the lenders you’re comparing costs to.
 One lender may be claiming closing costs to be much less than another.
 Using only “fees” as their model can reduce the appearance of closing costs significantly and of course, make their loan look more attractive.

 VA loan closing costs simplified

-Here you’ll see a breakdown of closing costs associated with mortgages.
+Below you’ll see a breakdown of closing costs associated with mortgages.
 When shopping for mortgages, it’s important to know how to differentiate between costs that are affected by the lender and costs that are not.
-Costs affected by the lender you choose will be directly associated with the loan being offered.
-Costs that are not directly associated with the loan (example: Home owner’s insurance) will not change from lender to lender and really should be eliminated from your mortgage shopping criteria.
+Costs affected by the lender will be directly associated with the loan being offered.
+Costs that are NOT directly associated with the actual loan (lender charges), will not change from lender to lender.
+If you’re only shopping lenders, these costs really should be eliminated from your mortgage shopping criteria.

 What about the funding fee?

-In either case, when shopping for a mortgage, the main thing you want to pay attention to, other than the rate and term of course, is the lender charges.
-If a lender is offering a No Cost VA loan, or NPNF, you will want to look to the only section where lenders can list their fees.
+Whether you receive a Loan Estimate or Closing Cost Worksheet, the main thing you want to pay attention to, other than the rate of course, is the lender charges.
+If a lender is offering a No Cost VA loan, you will want to look to the only section where lenders can list their fees.
 This section will be categorized as “Origination Charges”.
 It doesn’t matter if the lender is charging a discount point, an origination fee, a processing fee or any other number of garbage fees, it will always show up in this section.
 If your lender is truly offering a no cost loan, this section will be completely void of any charges.